SmileAPI/smile-openapi/docs/Chapter-1.md

 ##  Our API
 The Smile API is built on RESTful principles.
 All request and response payloads are encoded in JSON format.
 For security purposes, all requests must be sent through HTTPS.
-To get access to the API, you will need to contact us at access@getsmileapi.com.
-Soon we will also provide a Developer portal so that you can get access to the API yourselves just by registering.
+To get access to the API, you will need to [sign up to our developer portal](https://portal.getsmileapi.com).

 ---
 <!-- focus: false -->